|

 Unless you plan on selling on Amazon, save your files as PDFs.

-To make your PDF smaller, use smaller photos.
+Use smaller photos to make your PDF smaller.
 When saving in Illustrator, toggle the switch off for “Preserve Illustrator Editing Capabilities.”
-This flattens the document, but it’s also a good way to slow down theft.
+This flattens the document but is also a good way to slow down theft.

 Other Tips for Creating Digital Downloads